Skip to main content

 Bulk Operations

-Use list_memories() with metadata_filters to target a set, then delete or update metadata in batches.
+Use memories.list() with metadata_filters to target a set, then delete or update metadata in batches.
+The endpoint caps limit at 1000 per request, so larger result sets need pagination.

 )